ASD-Blueprint/desktop.gov.au/docs/security/hybrid-security-risk-management-plan.md

 #### Proposed treatments

 - Forward logs to a SIEM solution
-- Agency training for security and system administrators for the use of Security Centre
+- Organisation training for security and system administrators for the use of Security Centre
 - Monitoring of events within Security Centre

 #### Target likelihood